IBM/triton-dejavu/README.md

 The required `check_keys` argument must provide a list of the kernel parameters marked as `tl.constexpr` that **must be checked** to select the correct kernel binary.
 Ideally, this is just a subset of all constant kernel parameters.
 For example, if we have two constant parameters A and B, but we know that A never will change in a particular application, but B will, then the list should look like `check_keys=["A"]`.

+Another mandatory argument is `check_specialization`: Since triton sometimes creates new binaries also if *non-constant* arguments change, for example if an integer is dividable by 16 or not.
+Hence, also the parameters in `check_specialization` are checked to select the right binary.

 Consequently, *the usage of `triton_dejavu.jitcache` is application specific* (and also *experimental*).